join-com/coding-challenge-frontend-react/finder-bike/README.md

 - incident_total: It should be returned from backend side since it relatives to database.
-- Frontend side, we should not use "trick" by getting all result first.
+- Frontend side, we should not use "trick" by getting all result at first time.
   Because it's not good for performance and it will impacted to user experience.
-This is not an good idea to resolve this problem.
+  This is not a good idea to resolve this problem.
 - To resolve: We should ask backend side to add new totalResult field like:

 ```